Don’t Be Hooked by These 13 Dating Scams

 How can identity theft protection help with romance scams?

-Dating scams are scary for a number of reasons, one of which is the chance someone could get close to you and try to steal your identity or hack into your bank account.
+Dating scams are scary for several reasons, one of which is the chance someone could get close to you and try to steal your identity or hack into your bank account.
 Thankfully, you can protect your personal info and private accounts before you even sign up for a dating app.
 The best identity theft protection services monitor your bank accounts, credit cards, and even social media and the dark web to ensure your personal info isn't being used by someone else.

 Service

-ID theft insurance Up to $3 million Up to $1 million per adult Up to $2 million
+ID theft insurance Up to $1 million Up to $1.05 million through $3 million, depending on plan Up to $1 million

 Credit monitoring

-Details Get LifeLock
+Details Get Aura Get LifeLock Get Identity Guard

 What are the signs of an online dating scammer?